wmcnamara/java-rasterizer/README.md

 ![Preview Image Of Triangle](preview.png)

-Contains a simple matrix algebra library to perform calculations, and outputs the rasterized pixels to a framebuffer with AWT
+Contains a simple matrix algebra library to perform calculations, and outputs the rasterized pixels to a framebuffer with AWT.

+Features:
+ - Fully contained matrix math library
+ - Barycentric coordinate calculations
+ - Can render any amount of 2D triangles